sheldonvaughn/PokeAPI-Rust-SDK/README.md

 }
 ```

-Listing Pokèmon with Pagination
+Listing Pokèmon with Pagination and Autopagination

-**PokeAPI uses the same functions with no parameter to return paginated results**

 ```rust
 use pokeapi_sdk::PokeApiClient;